Please ensure Javascript is enabled for purposes of website accessibility

 tooth brush advice

 We have had some very interesting discussions around the office lately about how to use modern oral care products to help make home care both more efficient and effective.
 One of the largest differences can be made with an electric toothbrush.
-Electric toothbrushes aren’t exactly new, in fact they have been around since 1954.
-When the first electric toothbrushes hit the market we offered and recommended them to patients who had a hard time brushing adequately with a manual toothbrush such as those individuals with arthritis and Parkinson’s disease.
+Electric toothbrushes aren’t exactly new; in fact, they have been around since 1954.
+When the first electric toothbrushes hit the market, we offered and recommended them to patients who had a hard time brushing adequately with a manual toothbrush such as those individuals with arthritis and Parkinson’s disease.
 The dental community then began recommending them to patients who had shown signs and progression of gum disease.
 Today electric toothbrushes are as common in the dental care isle as toothpaste and we highly recommend them to everyone.
 However, the choices can be daunting.
 So, we thought it might be helpful to help you wade through the options.

 Brushing Action: